hoogenbj/countary/docs/bank_statements.md

 Countary will remember the format you selected the last time when you are ready to import your next statement.

+If you have more than one statement format to choose from be careful not to switch between the two without good reason.
+If you do, note that duplicate transactions may appear.
+The algorithm for detecting duplicates only work as long as you stick to one format.
+If you suspect duplicates, click the **Show completed** checkbox and delete the duplicates by clicking on the trash can icon.

 Back to [User Guide](user_guide.markdown)